 ITWomen is focused on bridging the gap between men and women in IT and Engineering.
-In June 2014, ITWomen awarded $72,000 in scholarships to 9 girls, bringing our total to date just over $400,000 awarded to a total of 76 girls studying Engineering and IT at colleges throughout the U.S. Scholarship winners’ majors have included Aerospace, Biomedical, Civil, Environmental and Software Engineering; Robotics and Computer Science at Duke, Georgia Institute of Technology, MIT, University of Central Florida and University of Florida.
+As of June, 2018, ITWomen has awarded a total of $624,000 in scholarships to 106 girls for degrees in STEM fields at colleges throughout the U.S. Scholarship winners’ majors have included Aerospace, Biomedical, Civil, Environmental and Software Engineering; Robotics and Computer Science at Duke, Georgia Institute of Technology, MIT, University of Central Florida and University of Florida.

 Virtual Role Model (VRM) Mentoring Program

 The Virtual Role Model Mentoring Program was created in summer 2013 for ITWomen scholarship awardees who are currently enrolled and attending colleges throughout the U.S. The students are paired one-to-one with a female mentor who is a professional employed in Information Technology or Engineering with a minimum of 5 years’ work experience.
-So far, all nine of the 2014 awardees have been paired with a mentor.
 The VRM program complements our Scholarship program by ensuring that our college scholarship awardees get the necessary support to remain on track and complete studies in the IT or Engineering fields initially selected.

 ITWomen holds a summer Robotics Camp for girls in middle school through high school.
-The past two years the summer camps have been made possible by generous support from FPL and its NextEra Foundation.
-In June, 2014, we held a 4-week Robotics on the Go Camp for 24 middle school girls at the Pace Center for Girls in Miami and Pace Center for Girls in Broward.
-In June of 2015, our robotics summer camp featured a physician guest speaker which modeled the DaVinci robot used in surgical procedures.
+Our camps are made possible through generous support from sponsors such as Microsoft and FPL and its NextEra Foundation.
+We have held 4-week Robotics and Programming Camps for 24 middle school girls at the Pace Center for Girls in Miami and Pace Center for Girls in Broward.
+Role Model speakers are invited to show girls what is possible for careers in tech.
+In one robotics summer camp, a physician guest speaker modeled the DaVinci robot used in surgical procedures.

 ITWomen NextGen for College Students